hugsy/gef/docs/api/gef.md

 get_memory_alignment(in_bits: bool = False) → int
 ```

 Try to determine the size of a pointer on this system.
 First, try to parse it out of the ELF header.
 Next, use the size of `size_t`.
 Finally, try the size of $pc.
-If `in_bits` is set to True, the result is returned in bits, otherwise in bytes.
+If `in_bits` is set to True, the result is returned in bits, otherwise in  bytes. `get_memory_alignment` is **DEPRECATED** and will be removed in the future.
+Use `gef.arch.ptrsize` instead

 ---